How Commercial Loan Brokers Get Paid

 Origination fees, yield spread premiums, lender-paid compensation, here's how the economics actually work.

 Commercial loan brokers typically earn their compensation through origination fees charged to the borrower at loan closing.
 These fees generally range from 0.5% to 2% of the loan amount, depending on deal complexity, size, and the lending program involved.
 Larger deals tend to have lower percentage fees while smaller or more complex deals may command higher fees.
+On a $3 million commercial mortgage, for example, a 1% origination fee equals $30,000 in broker compensation from a single closing.
+This per-transaction income is one of the reasons commercial lending attracts professionals from residential mortgage, real estate, and financial services backgrounds.

 Some brokers also receive yield spread premiums or lender-paid compensation, similar to how residential mortgage brokers are sometimes compensated.
 In these arrangements, the lender pays the broker for bringing them a qualifying deal, which can reduce or eliminate the fee paid directly by the borrower.
 The specific compensation structure should always be disclosed and agreed upon before the broker begins working on the deal.
+Transparency in fee disclosure builds trust with borrowers and ensures there are no surprises at the closing table.

 For borrowers evaluating broker fees, the key question is whether the broker's access to better terms, faster execution, and deal structuring expertise creates value that exceeds their fee.
 A good broker who secures a rate 50 basis points lower or structures a deal that saves the borrower significant money on closing costs or loan terms can easily justify their compensation many times over.
+On a $5 million loan, a 50 basis point rate improvement over a 10-year term can save the borrower more than $250,000 in total interest costs, far exceeding a typical origination fee.

 Frequently Asked Questions